eudes/SBO-video-extension/README.md

 ### Old site
 The old website is hosted at the domain: `techbus.safaribooksonline.com`.
 Nothing special is needed for the extension to work.

 <img src="./docs/techbus.png" width="500">

 ## Have an issue?
-Feel free to [open an issue] (https://github.com/mhewedy/SBO-video-extension/issues/new), contact via email or any other means.
+Feel free to [open an issue](https://github.com/mhewedy/SBO-video-extension/issues/new), contact via email or any other means.